 - Clients’ names, addresses, email addresses (if opted in), phone, birthday, & a note of first appointment are typed (by me) into a spreadsheet that is stored on my drive and is not made shareable to anyone else.
 I print this out for writing holiday cards, etc., and it is for my eyes only.

-- Clients or other persons may choose to “Like” or “Follow” my business on Facebook.
-If a person Likes or comments on a post from my page, I may invite them to “Like” or “Follow” my business page.
+- Clients or other persons may choose to “Like” or “Follow” my business on Facebook or other social media.
+And if a person Likes or comments on a post from my page, I may invite them to “Like” or “Follow” my business page.

 - If a person chooses to review, comment on, like, follow, check-in to, share, tag, or otherwise interact with my business on Facebook or other social media, they do so willingly (and I appreciate it!)